Home Compare KNX vs MNDI.L

 Knight-Swift Transportation Holdings vs Mondi: Which Stock Looks Stronger in 2026?

-Mondi holds the cleaner structural position, with the lead spread across growth and valuation.
-Knight-Swift Transportation does not offset that deficit through any equally strong structural edge elsewhere.
+Mondi holds the cleaner structural position, with the lead spread across valuation and profitability.
+Knight-Swift Transportation still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Knight-Swift Transportation carries the stronger setup — intact trend against Mondi's broken trend.
 That leaves a split case: the structural lead stays with Mondi, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (KNX: Russell 1000, MNDI.L: STOXX 600).